developmentseed/cogeo-mosaic/docs/src/advanced/dynamic.md

 from rio_tiler.io import BaseReader from rio_tiler.io import STACReader

-from cogeo_mosaic.backends.base import BaseBackend from cogeo_mosaic.backends.stac import _fetch, default_stac_accessor
+from cogeo_mosaic.backends.base import MosaicJSONBaseBackend from cogeo_mosaic.backends.stac import _fetch, default_stac_accessor
 from cogeo_mosaic.mosaic import MosaicJSON

 @attr.s
-class DynamicStacBackend(BaseBackend):
+class DynamicStacBackend(MosaicJSONBaseBackend):
     """Like a STAC backend but dynamic"""

     # input should be the STAC-API url